Semrush helps you:

 How Featured Compares to HARO

-- It provides basic SEO metrics for each opportunity
+It also provides basic SEO metrics for each opportunity.
+And delivers a better conversion rate, in my experience.

 Pros

-- SEO insights: Paid plans come with Domain Rating (DR) and link type (DoFollow or NoFollow) info.
+• SEO insights: All paid plans come with monthly performance reports, including placements, link value, and featured rank.
+Higher tiers come with Domain Rating (DR) and link type (dofollow or nofollow) info.
 You can also set keyword alerts on the free and paid plans.

 Cons